Brexit and Ireland

 Problems agreeing a legally operative backstop solution to prevent a hard border between Ireland and Northern Ireland and other issues were finally overcome and European Commission and UK negotiators reached an agreement on 14 November 2018.

 The agreement, endorsed by the European Council on 25 November 2018, includes a transition period up to the end of 2020, during which the EU will treat the UK as if it were a Member State, with the exception of participation in the EU institutions and governance structures.
+This transition period can be extended by up to 1 or 2 years to be decided by 30 June 2020.

 Avoiding a hard border

-There’s no need for a backstop during the transition period negotiated in the Withdrawal Agreement as the UK will continue to participate in the EU Customs Union and the Single Market.
+There is no need for a backstop during the transition period negotiated in the Withdrawal Agreement as the UK will continue to participate in the EU Customs Union and the Single Market.

 That means both Ireland and Northern Ireland would remain part of the same EU-UK customs territory with no tariffs, quotas, or checks on rules of origin.